ersivv/gfx-unlocker/README.md

 Simple screen unlocker known from Android smartphones.

-Written for ChibiOS/RT and ChibiOS/GFX.
+Written for µGFX (http://ugfx.org) framework running on ChibiOS/RT RTOS (http://chibios.org).
 Provided example was tested with Embest DM-STF4BB board and DM-LCD35RT LCD display but should work on any supported hardware.
+Along with project source files there are two board files for Embest board included: gdisp_lld_board.h and gdisp_lld_mouse_board.h.

 Unlocker (displayUnlocker function) is intended to start before any other real action happens.
 Demo uses thread-based delays (gfxSleepMilliseconds), so make